Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Evaluation

-The hypotheses and math reveal the \textit{precise} relation between the design-level properties and the code.
-There are two discrepancies to bridge.
-First, the formulas in \autoref{tab:hyp} contain many divisions, but the code performs integer arithmetic.
-Concretely checking conditions $x_2/x_1=y_2/y_1$ and $x_1 \times y_1 = x'_1 \times y'_1$ in \autoref{fig:amm} will result in false due to the accumulated imprecision of integer operations.
+People may ask why the proportionality (\ie, $x_2/x_1=y_2/y_1$) and inverse-proportionality (\ie, $x_1 \times y_1 = x'_1 \times y'_1$) cannot be checked concretely.
+There are two discrepancies between the design and the code.
+First, the formulas in \autoref{tab:hyp} contain many divisions.
+The equality holds for real-number arithmetic, but the code performs fixed-point arithmetic.
+Concrete checks \autoref{fig:amm} will not work due to the accumulated imprecision of fixed-point operations.
 Second, for every swap transaction, a small processing fee is charged by the pair as the incentive for the LPs.
 The rate is set by \texttt{factory.swapFeeRate}, which is usually set to 3 to specify a 0.3\% rate.
-The Swap code trace is equivalent to the formula in \autoref{tab:hyp} only when the fee rate equals 0 precisely.
-Therefore, the common wisdom that ``Uniswap's swap transaction obeys the property $x_1 \times y_1 = x'_1 \times y'_1$'' is not precise.
-The actual meaning is the conjunction of two statements: (1) the code trace of the transaction is identical to the code trace of a zero-fee-rate transaction, (2) the latter trace, when assuming the real number arithmetic, implies the precise equality $x_1 \times y_1 = x'_1 \times y'_1$.
-These statements can only be checked symbolically.
-In TCT, the path hash mechanism and Boogie's data type \texttt{real} are used.
-They bridge the non-trivial gap between the design and the code.
+The inverse-proportionality holds only when the fee rate equals 0.
+Therefore, the common wisdom that ``Uniswap's swap transaction obeys the inverse-proportionality'' is not precise.
+The actual meaning is the conjunction of two trace properties: (1) the code trace of the transaction is identical to the code trace of a zero-fee-rate transaction, (2) the latter trace, when assuming the real number arithmetic, implies the precise equality $x_1 \times y_1 = x'_1 \times y'_1$.
+TCT successfully ensures both properties -- the first is checked by the path-hash mechanism, and the second is proven by Boogie using the data type \texttt{real}.